stiang/textmood/README.md

 The included sentiment files reside in the *lang* directory.
 I hope to add many more baseline sentiment files in the future.

-Sentiment files should be named according to the IETF language tag, like *en_US*, and contain one colon-separated line per token, like so:
+Sentiment files should be named according to the IETF language tag, like *en* or *no_NB*, and contain one colon-separated line per token, like so:
 ```
 1.0: epic
 1.0: good